 For all these reasons, it became apparent that these tools needed a facelift and be made mobile friendly.

 There were a couple of things we wanted to accomplish.
-First, we would create a standalone sub-brand called Shazam For Artists, intended to unify both the dashboard (Shazam Connect) and verification process.
+First, we would create a standalone sub-brand called 'Shazam For Artists,' intended to unify both the dashboard and verification process under the same name.
 We would then create a landing page that served as a channel to drive awareness around existing and upcoming products/services.
 It would also serve as an entry point for artists to apply for verification in a few clicks through a new self-verification portal.
-Second, we wanted to improve the whole UX by redesigning the current artist dashboard and introduce new features that would allow artists/labels to get deeper information around their tracks' performance without disrupting the current user base.
+Second, we wanted to improve the whole UX by redesigning the current artist dashboard and introducing new features that would allow artists/labels get deeper information around their tracks' performance without disrupting the current user base.
 Lastly, we wanted to make all these products mobile friendly.

-Once I had a couple of potential solutions, I used InVision to create some quick prototypes and shared it with the team and other colleagues who weren’t working on the project to get initial feedback.
+Once I had a couple of potential solutions, I used InVision/Marvel to create a couple of prototypes.
+I then shared them with the team and other colleagues who weren’t working on the project to get initial feedback.

 We then took those refined prototypes and user tested them with a couple of labels and get their initial feedback.
 This helped surface a couple of UX problems on key parts of the verification flow, which allowed me to make adjustments before going further with design.